Come and experience a warm seasonal welcome, discover the ancient and original market town of Faversham in north Kent.

 The town is home to Britain's Oldest Brewer - Shepherd Neame, which has been brewing beer since 1698 (however, history suggests that the drink was produced in Faversham for several centuries before that).
 The Brewery has a Visitors Centre and offers guided tours which include an exciting tasting session.

 The Fleur de Lis Heritage Centre in Preston Street provides a full history of Faversham from the early Iron Age settlements right up to the vast prosperity of Elizabethan times.
-Explore the fascinating sites of Faversham whilst being told stories and tales about residents of more than 300 listed buildings located in the town.
-Faversham Town Walks offer guided 90 minute tours which start at the Fleur de Lis Museum.
+Explore the fascinating sites of Faversham whilst being told stories and tales about residents of approximately 350 listed buildings located in the town.
+Faversham Town Walks offer guided 90 minute tours which start at the Town Hall at 12 Market Place.

 Bring your camera as Faversham is known for its photogenic townscapes.
-Pick up a map at the Tourist Information Centre in Preston Street and go on your own adventure, admiring the landscapes of Faversham at your own pace, why not have a look at the many Food Trails on offer?
+Pick up a map at the Visitor Information Centre at the Town Hall, 12 Market Place and go on your own adventure, admiring the landscapes of Faversham at your own pace, why not have a look at the many Food Trails on offer?

 Not far from Faversham is Brogdale Collections, home to the National Fruit Collection which offers visitors a great day out, a series of seasonal annual fruit festivals for all the family to enjoy with an opportunity to taste and purchase some wonderful Kent Produce within Brogdale Market Place.

 Many of Faversham's public houses also host gigs and entertainment, where you can eat, drink and enjoy the live bands and music.